Why should you study law in the UK?

 - LPC – to become a solicitor you can go onto a Legal Practice Course

 - BPTC – a Bar Professional Training Course is another option for barristers

 A helping hand

 As an international student, gaining entry to a British undergraduate law programme can be tough.
 Competition is high, standards are strict, and UK universities require a high standard of specific academic achievement, as well as English language skills.

-This is why The University of Sheffield International College offers its Business, Law and Social Science Foundation course.
+This is why The University of Sheffield International College offers its Business, Law and Social Sciences Foundation course.
 It’s specifically designed to prepare international students hoping to study on an undergraduate law programme in the UK.
 It combines academic teaching, UK university study skills and intensive English language training.

 Once they’ve successfully completed the two- or three-term course, graduates are guaranteed a place in the first year of a law degree programme at the University of Sheffield.

 Joint tenth for research – the 2014 Research Excellence Framework rates the University’s School of Law as joint tenth for research with the universities of Oxford and Warwick.